granterogers/TrayZoom/README.md

 - Windows 8.1 or later (uses the Windows Magnification API)
 - .NET 8 Runtime  →  https://dotnet.microsoft.com/download/dotnet/8.0
   (choose "Run desktop apps" → Windows x64)

-- Run as **Administrator** (required so the low-level mouse hook can intercept input over other applications)
+> **Note:** TrayZoom runs without administrator rights.
+The scroll-wheel
+> zoom hook works on all normal desktop windows.
+It will not intercept
+> input over other processes running as administrator (e.g. Task Manager,
+> UAC dialogs), but this rarely matters in practice.

 ---

 ## Quick start (pre-built binary)

 1. Place `TrayZoom.exe` anywhere you like.
-2. Right-click it → "Run as administrator".
+2. Double-click it to run.
 3. A magnifier icon appears in the system tray.
 4. Hold **Win** and scroll the mouse wheel to zoom in/out.
    The view centres on and follows your cursor.